 This 4-hour cooking class starts at the market, where you pick up the ingredients for your creations.

-Take a tuk-tuk to the kitchen, and begin preparing a multi-course meal, including Thai Green Curry from scratch.
-Past travelers advise you arrive hungry!
+Take a tuk-tuk to the kitchen and prepare a multi-course meal from scratch, including Thai green curry.
+Past travelers advise you to arrive hungry!

 Cost of Drinking / Going Out